erpnext/foundation/foundation/www/bounties-faq.md

 ### 5. What if the goal is not reached?

 If the goal is not reached, the bounty will be remain open until the moderators decide whether it should be closed.
-In that case, each participant who backed the bounty will have their amount refunded in full.
+If the Bounty is closed, the moderators can choose to reassign the amount to another bounty.

-But if any developer is happy with the Bounty Amount collected so far and is ready to start the development, it will not be closed.
+If any developer is happy with the Bounty Amount collected so far and is ready to start the development, it will not be closed.

 ---